 But the bigger problem is database.
 So: ‘let’s tie-up with a credit card’.
 The bank sends the offer out to millions of its customers.
 Few see it – remember – email open rates barely cross a 1%, and no one reads SMS messages anymore.
-Yet, swipes against that particular credit card go up!
+Yet, swipes against that particular credit card go up (I’ll explain why a little later).
 The marketers in the store congratulate themselves for thinking fast and smart.
 The credit card alliance head, meanwhile, takes this as a feather in her cap.
 Before long, store’s brand marketing team has an offer for every credit card on each day of the week!

 But actually, the offer could be doing more harm than good.

-The response is actually from walk-in customers ready to buy.
-When they see an offer on a card they hold, they are rejoiced, and present it for payment.
+The response is actually from walk-in customers, each one whom one credit acrd or there other.
+When they are informed about an offer on a card they hold, they are rejoiced, and choose to present it for payment.

 However, there is a flip side to this too.
-Larger number of customers who don’t hold the card walk-out without buying anything when they discover the offer is limited to other days of the week.
+Larger number of customers who don’t hold the ‘card-on-offer’, walk-out without buying anything.
 Bad luck, Mr. Store!
 But nobody in store’s marketing team gets to know this.
 Remember, cards swipes are up!

 Overall, transaction numbers against each card show a rise.
 But overall sales?

 My guess is Croma loses more sales than it makes due to such offers.
-It’s lost mine several times.
-Once I discover I’m shopping on wrong days given the card in my wallet, I march out without buying.
+It has lost mine several times.
+Once I discover I’m shopping on a wrong day given the card in my wallet, I march out without buying.
 Do I return?
 Rarely.
 I simply go online – I’ve already checked the product.
 Or, I visit another store.
 Even more often, I simply drop the decision to buy, as most of the time I discover (in hindsight) the purchase is neither critical nor important.

 This is the moment of truth!